Christian Bethancourt Preview, Player Props: Rays vs. Angels

 - The Angels pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Angels have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The Angels have a 4.61 team ERA that ranks 22nd among all MLB pitching staffs.

-- Anderson (5-4) gets the starting nod for the Angels in his 21st start of the season.
-He's put together a 5.28 ERA in 109 2/3 innings pitched, with 92 strikeouts.
+- Silseth gets the start for the Angels, his sixth of the season.
+He is 4-1 with a 3.27 ERA and 46 strikeouts in 41 1/3 innings pitched.

-- His last time out was on Saturday against the Houston Astros, when the lefty tossed 4 2/3 innings, surrendering seven earned runs while allowing six hits.
+- The right-hander last pitched on Sunday against the Houston Astros, when he threw five scoreless innings while giving up four hits.

-- The 33-year-old has a 5.28 ERA and 7.6 strikeouts per nine innings in 21 games this season, while giving up a batting average of .278 to opposing hitters.
+- The 23-year-old has amassed an ERA of 3.27, with 10 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.